aws-github-ops/handle-stale-discussions/README.md

 # "Handle Stale Discussions" Action for Github Action

-This Github action checks the **answerable discussions** in your repository for an answer with the keyword `@bot proposed-answer`.
+This Github action checks the **answerable discussions** in your repository for an answer with the keyword `@github-actions proposed-answer`.
 If a positive reaction (thumbsup, laughing, rocket, heart, hooray) is received on the proposed answer, the discussion is marked as answered and closed as resolved.
 Otherwise if a negative reaction (thumbsdown, confused) is added or a reply is received, a label (`attention` by default) is added so the discussion can gain attention from the repository maintainers.
 If there is no reaction or response to a proposed answer after 7 days by default, the discussion is closed as outdated.

 In addition to handling proposed answers, this action will automatically close any discussions that have a marked answer as resolved, and it will automatically close any locked discussions as outdated.
 Both of these functionalities can be disabled.